vtomanov/queue/README.md

 #define EEPROM_Q_PARTIOTION_NAME "spiffs"
 #define EEPROM_Q_PARTITION_SIZE (32 * 1024)

+IMPORTANT: To get max performance and use of available space it is advisabe to update the Q_TABLE constants to be able to mach the number of average elements that can fit in the EEPROM and potential performance tunings

+1. Block Size (EEPROM_Q_BLOCK_SIZE) - need to be multiply of 4K e.g. =  n * ( 4 * 1024) - thsi is per ESP32 EEPROM rules
+Defining bigger block potentially will minimize the delete operations as they are performed every time a space >= Block Size is available to be freed
+Default 4K

+2. Table Size (EEPROM_Q_TABLE_SIZE) - adjust based on max number average size elements that can fit in  EEPROM_Q_PARTITION_SIZE - EEPROM_Q_TABLE_SIZE need to multify of EEPROM_Q_BLOCK_SIZE
+Default: 2 * EEPROM_Q_BLOCK_SIZE = 8K - max elements 512

 with the propriate values for you storage partition name and partions size in bytes